 If you’ve visited the beach in Jacksonville, you’ve probably spent some time hunting for those tiny treasures called shark teeth.
-Depending on which beach you visit, you might want to also keep your eyes peeled for sea glass.
+Depending on which beach you visit, you might want to also want to hunt for sea glass in Jacksonville.

-There are lots of names for Sea Glass; Mermaid Tears, Beach Glass, Beach Jewels, Sea Gems, Sea Pearls, but no matter what you call it, finding some can be a true thrill.
-We’ve got a few tips to help your hunt be more prosperous, but much like hunting for shark teeth, results can vary from day to day or beach to beach.
+There are lots of names for Sea Glass.
+Mermaid Tears, Beach Glass, Beach Jewels, Sea Gems, Sea Pearls, are just a few.
+But no matter what you call it, finding some can be a true thrill.
+We’ve got a few tips to help your hunt be more prosperous.
+Much like hunting for shark teeth, results can vary from day to day or beach to beach.

 Skip the Sandy Beaches when Hunting for Sea Glass